-In order to be an S corporation you must (1) All shareholder must consent or agree to be an S corporation.
-If one person who owns shares does not want to be an S corporation than you can not even apply.
-(2) All shareholders must be US Citizens or resident aliens.
+- All shareholders must be US citizens or resident aliens.
 A resident alien is a person who is legally in the United States.
-They do not need to be in the process of being a citizen but must be here valid.
-Whether the DREAM Act applies is not yet determined. f you are not a U.S. citizen, you are considered a nonresident of the U.S. for U.S. tax purposes unless you meet one of two tests.
-You are a resident of the United States for tax purposes if you meet either the green card test or the substantial presence test for the calendar year (January 1 – December 31) (3) There must be less than 100 shareholders, (4) There must be only one class of stock and (5) May not be partnerships, corporations.
+They do not need to be in the process of being a citizen but must be valid here.
+Whether the DREAM Act applies is not yet determined.
+If you are not a US citizen, you are considered a nonresident of the US for US tax purposes, unless you meet one of two tests.
+You are a resident of the United States for tax purposes if you meet either the green card test or the substantial presence test for the calendar year (January 1 to December 31).

-You MUST file to become an S corporation within 75 days of formation or the beginning of a new tax year for that new tax Year
+If you meet these criteria you might want to become an S Election.
+The next step is to submit a completed S Election form 2553 to the IRS.
+You must file to become an S corporation within 75 days of formation or the beginning of a new tax year for that new tax year.

-In order to qualify you must submit your completed S Election Form 2553 to the IRS within 75 days of filing your articles of incorporation or the beginning of the tax year if applying in a subsequent year.
-The IRS will review your application and if you meet the qualifications then you are approved.
-If you do not receive an approval letter from the IRS then you are not an S Corporation.
+If you do not receive an approval letter from the IRS, you are not an S Corporation.
 Many people are mistaken.
 Either they have requested an S corporation status with whomever handled their filing or when obtaining a taxpayer identification number but that does not make your entity an S corporation.

-We can not emphasize enough that you must follow up if you do not have an approval letter.
+You must follow up if you do not have an approval letter.
 Many people never check and file their tax returns as an S corporation.
-Sometimes years go by before the IRS notifies you that you were not an S corporation and they will send you a BIG bill.
-The differences between an S corporation and an a C corporation can be huge.
+Sometimes years go by before the IRS notifies you that you aren't an S corporation and will send you a big bill.
+The differences between an S corporation and a C corporation can be huge.

 Include a Board Resolution of S Election